typedb/typedb-web/server/README.md

 ### Run local dev server

+First, set the following executable flags:
+- `--resources`: This should point to the `local/resources` folder in your project root
+- `--pages`: This should point to the `local/pages` folder in your project root

+Then run
 ```shell script
 bazel run //server:server-bin
 ```

-The following executable flags are **required**:
-- `--resources`: This should point to the `local/resources` folder in your project root
-- `--pages`: This should point to the `local/pages` folder in your project root

 ### Enabling live reload for the pages